yinanfang/LikeIt/README.md

   - Automatic deployment with git hooks
     - post-receive script deploy app on push and restart server
   - Monitor app status with PM2
+  - Logging with winston console logger and file logger (in JSON)
+    - Ease for reading on console and extraction on files

 ## Wefaction & Github & Local setup guide.
 [Reference](https://www.jamestease.co.uk/blether/deploying-express-nodejs-app-to-webfaction-using-git-hooks) (Partially outdated)